PureStorage-OpenConnect/tripleo-deployment-configs/README.rst

 This document will not discuss the different deployment configurations possible with the backend.
 To learn more about these see the OpenStack Best Practises documents provided by Pure Storage.

-At present, the Director only has the integrated components to deploy a single instance of a Pure Storage backend.
-Therefore this document only describes the deployment of a single backend.

 Configure Pure Storage as a Cinder backend
 ==========================================